coala-analyzer/bear-docs/docs/LanguageToolBear.rst

 `LanguageToolBear <https://github.com/coala-analyzer/coala-bears/tree/master/bears/natural_language/LanguageToolBear.py>`_
 ====================

-Checks the code with LanguageTool.
+Checks the code with LanguageTool, which is also a dependency.

 `Supported Languages <../README.rst>`_
 -----